cmstexas/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is for security authentication, used to give access to a network.
+It's used to create security for our apps and to store hidden information.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Using identification, authentication, and authorization strategies.
+Also, API encryption. testing code for vulnerabilities can also help keep data secure.

 - [ ] Describe how web servers work.

+A page on the internet can be viewed when the browser (eg: chrome) gets it from the web server and the web server "serves" up a page.
+1. The web broswer gets the IP Address from the domain name.
+2. The browser request the Full URL from web server.
+3. Web server responds by sending pages or errors 4.
+Browser then has something to display on the web page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST Creates a new resource.
+GET Retrieves a resource.
+PUT Updates an existing resource.
+DELETE Deletes a resource.

 ## Project Set Up